Real-Time Deployments

 🚧

-Once you have successfully completed a real-time deployment, you can use the Qwak Inference SDK to perform invocations.
+Once you have successfully deployed a real-time model, you can use the JFrog ML Inference SDK to perform invocations.

-In this example, we'll invoke a model via the Python Runtime SDK which comes bundled as part of the Qwak SDK.
+In this example, we'll invoke a model via the Python SDK, which can be easily installed using:

 from sklearn import svm, datasets